Key points

 The need for credible climate mitigation action

 These results demonstrate that there is no time to lose.
-Countries must show at COP28 how they plan to cut emissions in line with a 1.5°C pathway, including by setting out ambitious plans to rapidly move away from fossil fuels and scale up clean alternatives to reduce emissions across all parts of the economy.
+Countries must submit updated NDCs by February 2025.
+They must show how they plan to cut emissions in line with a 1.5°C pathway, including by setting out ambitious plans to rapidly move away from fossil fuels and scale up clean alternatives to reduce emissions across all parts of the economy.

 Setting, implementing and achieving emissions reduction targets is the best way to hedge against the potential disastrous impacts of climate change.